 Connect Networks With Overlap CIDRs¶

 This tech note illustrates an example solution to a specific use case.
-In this use case, customer needs to connect certain on-prem hosts (or subnets) to some EC2 instances in a VPC over an IPSEC tunnel over Internet, but the on-prem network range overlaps with the VPC CIDR range, and the requirement from the customer is that no NAT function will be performed on the customer side.
+In this use case, a customer needs to connect certain on-prem hosts to certain EC2 instances in a VPC over an IPSEC tunnel over the Internet, but the on-prem network range overlaps with the VPC CIDR range, and the requirement from the customer is that no NAT function will be performed on the customer side.
+In addition, traffic can be initiated from either side.

-The scenario is described in the following diagram, where VPC-2 represents a on-prem environment.
+The scenario is described in the following diagram, where VPC-2 represents an on-prem environment.

 VPC-1 CIDR = 10.17.0.0/20, instance-1 in VPC-1 has an IP address 10.17.4.179.
 VPC-2 CIDR = 10.17.0.0/20, instance-2 in VPC-2 has an IP address 10.17.7.81.